logiqai/docs/data-flow-pipelines.md

 ### Rule details

-To view rule details, click on the info icon which is present at the top right corner, new popup shows with rule details on click of the icon.
+To view rule details, click on the info icon which is present in the top right corner, new popup shows with rule details on click of the icon.

 <figure><img src=".gitbook/assets/Screenshot from 2023-05-29 09-10-14.png" alt=""><figcaption><p>Rule details</p></figcaption></figure>